immense/Remotely/README.md

 The Remotely code does not parse or handle these values.
 It is done internally by ASP.NET Core's built-in middleware.
 If the values are not appearing as expected, it is because the headers were missing, didn't contain the correct values, were not the correct format, or didn't come through a chain of known proxies (see below).

 To avoid injection attacks, ASP.NET Core defaults to only accepting forwarded headers from loopback addresses.
 Remotely will also add the default Docker host IP (172.17.0.1).
-If you are using a non-default configuration, you must add all fireawll and reverse proxy addresses to the `KnownProxies` array in appsettings.json.
+If you are using a non-default configuration, you must add all firewall and reverse proxy addresses to the `KnownProxies` array in the Server Config.

 ## After Installation
 - Data for Remotely will be saved in the container under `/app/AppData`, which will be mounted to `/var/www/remotely/` on your Docker host.